5calls/react-dev/README.md

-# 5 Calls React Port
+# 5calls

 [![CircleCI](https://circleci.com/gh/5calls/react-dev.svg?style=svg)](https://circleci.com/gh/5calls/react-dev)

-This repo holds code for the port of the [5 Calls web site](https://5calls.org) from the [Choo](https://choo.io) front-end framework to [React](https://facebook.github.io/react/) with [Redux](http://redux.js.org/) for state management and [Typescript](https://www.typescriptlang.org/) for type safety and documentation.

-It was deployed to production on September 7, 2017 replacing the Choo version of the web application.
+This repo holds the current frontend for the [5 Calls web site](https://5calls.org).
+Please check the [issues list on the 5calls/5calls repo](https://github.com/5calls/5calls/issues), pull requests and contributor guidelines before starting work so we can ensure you're not duplicating work!
+We're all volunteers and want to treat the time you dedicate to the site with respect.
+Ping [@make5calls](https://twitter.com/make5calls) on Twitter with your email to get an invite to our Slack.

+The [Choo](https://choo.io/) version of the site, held in the [5calls/5calls repository](https://github.com/5calls/5calls/), is no longer in use.
+It which was replaced by this version on September 7, 2017.
+Although all frontend code now lives in this repository, [issue tracking](https://github.com/5calls/5calls/issues), the [wiki](https://github.com/5calls/5calls/wiki), and [contributor guidlines](./CONTRIBUTING.md) still live in the 5calls/5calls repository.

 ## Development Notes

+The frontend is written in [React](https://facebook.github.io/react/) with [Redux](http://redux.js.org/) for state management and [Typescript](https://www.typescriptlang.org/) for type safety and documentation.
+The application server back end -- for data processing -- is written in [Go](https://golang.org/).

 To build the application, you need to install [Yarn](https://yarnpkg.com/) and run the following commands:
 ```